Rusk: Azerbaijan

 Rusk is called sukhary (suxarı – a loanword from Russian via Persian) in Azerbaijani.
 It is usually made from stale bread and buns.
 In Baku, some bakeries use their stale buns and bread for making rusks.
 The price of rusk in those bakeries is usually low, as the bakeries do this to avoid wasting the leftover bread and buns.

+Balkans

+The Serbo-Croatian version is called dvopek (dvo- 'twice', pek, 'baked').

 Bangladesh

 Rusk is commonly called toast biscuit.
 Toast biscuits come in a variety of flavours, such as ghee toast, garlic toast, and sugar toast, and are usually served with tea.
 Cake rusk is commonly known as dry cake.

+Brazil

+The Brazilian version of rusks is called torrada industrializada (industrialised toast), or simply torrada (toast).
+As of 2016 it was consumed by 33.2% of Brazilian households.

 Britain

 Butcher rusk is a dry biscuit broken into particles, sorted by particle size and sold to butchers and others for use as a food additive in sausage manufacture.
-Though originally made from stale bread, now called bread-rusk, a yeast-free variety called simply rusk is now more commonly used.
+Though originally made from stale bread, now called "bread-rusk", a yeast-free variety called simply "rusk" is now more commonly used.

 Various rusk particle sizes are used in the food industry, where uses include: